Holy Week and Easter Services

 Fr.
 Robert J. Gaestel

 On Monday, Tuesday, and Wednesday of Holy Week, we gather in the Parish Hall for a simple meal.
-We eat in silence while Phil Holmes presents readings and reflections from the Christian Tradition and contemporary concerns.
+We eat in silence while listening to readings and reflections from the Christian Tradition and contemporary concerns.
 It is as if we too are in the upper room with the first disciples listening to Jesus speak to us through these readings and through the words of the Gospel of John.
 We conclude with a Eucharist around the table.

 The Paschal Triduum or the Three Great Days